AndriiLebid/AndriiLebid/README.md

 ### Glad to see you here!
 I graduated in Web and Mobile Application Development at New Brunswick Community College, Moncton.
-Now that my studies are over, I am looking for a job and creating small projects for my portfolio.

 <br/>